ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 to use the alternative [SSH Key](#ssh-keys) based authentication method, which is both secure and convenient to use.

-The following login instructions cover:
+The login instructions of this page are structured as follows:

 1. [SSH Login via Terminal](#a-ssh-login-from-terminal)
 2. [Web-based Access](#b-web-based-access)